 Back-end systems, in which companies have made significant investments over time, provide key differentiation advantages.
-It is not practical to replicate this time and money investment - in a new application.
+It is not practical to replicate this time and money investment in a new application.
 It is far simpler to provide a way for Salesforce.com's cloud offerings to access the information in existing backend systems and further leverage the investments made in those systems.

-It's clear that IT environments in the future will include a mix of cloud-based and on-premise applications.
+It is clear that IT environments in the future will include a mix of cloud-based and on-premise applications.
 Different companies will select various combinations of these systems to maintain true differentiation and be responsive to the needs of the business.

 To realize the full benefit of cloud-based applications, integration must be dramatically simplified.
 Companies need a solution that can run anywhere, connect applications anywhere, be managed from anywhere, and require no specialist integration skills or IT infrastructure.
-These solutions must be easily configurable, flexible, and scalable - which means no coding.
+These solutions must be easily configurable, flexible, and scalable-which means no coding.
 And, the integration solution must implement projects within days, not weeks or months.

-Fortunately, next-generation cloud integration platforms provide these benefits today.
-By taking advantage of the simplicity and the comprehensiveness of these platforms, companies can obtain the full benefit of Salesforce.com in just days.
-For more information on these next-generation cloud integration platforms, please visit www.castiron.com.
+Fortunately, WebSphere Cast Iron Cloud integration provides these benefits today.
+By taking advantage of the simplicity and the comprehensiveness of Cast Iron, companies can obtain the full benefit of Salesforce.com in just days.
+For more information on these next-generation cloud integration platforms, please visit ibm.com/software/integration/cast-iron-cloud-integration/